GreptimeTeam/demo-scene/kafka-ingestion/README.md

 [pipeline.yaml](./config_data/pipeline.yaml).
 Basically, it extracts timestamp and message fields from the data Vector sents to GreptimeDB and stores them as table columns.

+## Note

+If you are going to restart this demo, press `Ctrl-C` and remember to call `docker compose down` to clean up the data before you run `docker compose up` again.